 Another major finding came from the quantitative study, specifically regarding the nutrients that students either did or did not consume while in the cafeteria.
 The first finding was that some aspects of the lunch were not being fully consumed at the rate to make them beneficial to students.
-For example, the school lunches that were selected by students were within the USDA recommended window for calories, which is 600–700 calories per lunch.
-Yet, using the real-time data collection tool led to finding that the calories consumed might have been much lower.
-Specifically, students may be only consuming, on average, 443 of those caloriesrecommended.
+For example, 24% of the school lunches that were selected by students were within the USDA recommended window for calories, which is 600–700 calories per lunch.
+Yet, using the real-time data collection tool it was found that the actual calories consumed might have been much lower.
+Specifically, students may be only consuming, on average, 443 of those calories, with only 10% of all lunches meeting the recommended amount of calories set fourth by the USDA.
 This finding also aligns with protein and vitamin A consumption.
 Students were found to be only consuming 68% of the protein that they selected and less than 85% of what they selected in terms of vitamin A, calcium, and iron.

 This finding illustrates that students may not be consuming the entirety of their lunch, and more specifically, the recommended amount of calories, protein, vitamin A, calcium, and iron.
 The lower intake of the calories overall does translate to a lower intake of sugar, cholesterol, sodium, and saturated fat in comparison to the selected amounts.
 This finding helps to highlight to dieticians, researchers, and policy makers the differences between what foods are selected versus what foods are consumed and what this can mean for students’ nutritional intake.
 This finding demonstrates that if researchers continue to only monitor what students select, they are only able to observe what students are putting on their plate rather than what they consume, as this difference appears to be substantial.

-The next finding from the nutrition data came is that the nutritional content that students are selecting for lunch seems to be much higher than what students end up consuming.
+The next finding from the nutrition data is that the nutritional content that students are selecting for lunch seems to be much higher than what students end up consuming.
 For example, the calories that students select are in the recommended targets for lunches, while selected protein, fiber, vitamin C, and iron are well under the recommended targets.
 Analyzing the selection versus the consumption data show that while sugar was particularly high at 263% of the recommended target, the calories, vitamin C, sodium, and fat consumption is below the recommended targets.
 In addition, very small percentages of students consumed lunches that met the recommendations for fiber, vitamin C, iron, and calcium, whereas a higher number of consumed lunches met the recommendations for sodium, cholesterol, and total fat.
-Indeed, 94% of students were consuming sugar in their lunches at levels above the recommended targets set forth by the WHO. researchs only selected and consumed a vegetableof the time2/3rds o of students vegetable that they selectedThese researchers student which suggests that there is a difference between what students select and what students consume.
+Indeed, 94% of students were consuming sugar in their lunches at levels above the recommended targets set forth by the WHO.

+These findings seem to be aligned to previous research from Cullen, Watson, and Dave in which they found that students participating in the NSLP only selected and consumed a vegetable 40% of the time (Cullen et al., 2011).
+These researchers also found that only 2/3rds of students selected a vegetable with only 67% of students consuming the vegetable that they selected (Cullen et al., 2011).
+These researchers also found that less than 4% of students selected a dark green or orange vegetable (Cullen et al., 2011).
+While this research used a data system to average potential student consumption, the findings do seem to align with the findings within this research which suggests that there is a difference between what students select and what students consume.